 I still have Neville in my ear telling me I suck from time to time, but he doesn’t bother me much anymore at all.
 The skills I teach in my programs and workshops are the skills I’ve used to rewire my brain and dig myself out of a very dark hole of self hate.

-If you’re in (or can get to) Auckland, New Zealand this month, or if you know someone who is, I would bloody love to see you at the workshop:
+If you’re in (or can get to) London, UK this month, or if you know someone who is, I would bloody love to see you at the workshop:

 It’s a practical guide to increasing your emotional intelligence (which by the way – is the number 1 factor in becoming successful – EQ is TWICE as important as IQ and technical skills.
 Also, it’s the fastest route to a bloody good life.